Table of Contents

 How to Prepare for Varicocelectomy Surgery?

-Before varicocele surgery is recommended, consult with a urologist who can conduct the procedure or an interventional radiologist who can perform percutaneous embolization.
+Before undergoing varicocele surgery, it is recommended to consult with a urologist who can conduct the procedure or an interventional radiologist who can perform percutaneous embolization.
 The doctor will explain the procedure to you and tell you what you should do before and after surgery.

 If you opt for varicocele embolization, it is important to discuss the varicocele embolization cost with your doctor, as it can vary depending on the hospital and location.
 Be sure to understand all aspects of the treatment, including costs and potential benefits.